 Fruit companies have created new varieties with the use of technology.
 These new varieties are protected by intellectual property rights.
 For instance, Del Monte's "Gold" superior pineapple variety has been protected by a patent for many years.
-But once the patent protection period of a new variety expires, it is then widely planted by other companies.132
+But once the patent protection period of a new variety expires, it is then widely planted by other companies.
+140

 Technological innovations have significantly improved the post-harvest handling and transportation of FFV, increasing the geographic scope of trade.
 Technological changes can help make transport less environmentally polluting.
-For example, it is estimated that transporting oranges to the Netherlands in specialised ships would eliminate 322,000 international lorry transits and avoid empty lorries making cross-border trips.
-133
+For example, it is estimated that transporting oranges to the Netherlands in specialised ships would eliminate 322,000 international lorry transits and avoid empty lorries making cross-border trips from Spain.141

-In some developing countries producers, exporters or the government have set up internet sites that allow potential buyers from all over the world to identify products and producers.
+Producers, exporters or the government in some developing countries have set up internet sites that allow potential buyers from all over the world to identify products and producers.
 One example is the Fresh Produce Exporters Association of Kenya (FPEAK), a private association in the horticultural industry that aims at enhancing the country's competitiveness in the horticultural export market.
-134 The internet can provide a useful export promotion tool for those who can afford it but this research report did not identify what the impact has been.
+The internet can provide a useful export promotion tool for those who can afford it but this research report did not identify what the impact has been.

 Internet and computerisation have also made the creation of internet auctions possible.
 For instance, Fyffes (Europe's largest FFV distributor) created the internet market place to guarantee its market share in the growing business in 1999.
 However, business to business e-commerce in FFV had a shakeout in Europe in 2001.
-Fyffes had to wind down its fresh produce e-marketplace Worldoffruit.com due to financial constraints.135
+Fyffes had to wind down its fresh produce e-marketplace Worldoffruit.com due to financial constraints.143

 Technology has allowed better management and control over buying, storing, just-in-time-supply (even from abroad), and selling of FFV, which is important given its short shelf-life.
 Computer programmes in logistics, management of the supply chain, and direct invoicing are part of these technological changes.
-ICT has been used to increase markets for the supply of large distributors and retailers.
-136
+ICT has been used to increase markets for the supply of large distributors and retailers.144

-Some experts estimate that perhaps the most profound impact on trade and competition will be created by changes in information technology because it allows supply chains to minimize the cost of information flow and its management.137
+Some experts estimate that perhaps the most profound impact on trade and competition will be created by changes in information technology because it allows supply chains to minimize the cost of information flow and its management.145

-Lack of financial and human resources to access, develop and use the latest technologies that support FFV trade and retailing disadvantages producers, traders and supermarkets from the South and limits their access to buyers at national or international level.
+Producers, traders and supermarkets from the South which lack financial and human resources to access, develop and use the latest technologies that support FFV trade and retailing are disadvantaged in their access to buyers at national or international level.

-New technologies have contributed to the decline of traditional wholesale distribution channels and the increase in vertical and horizontal strategic alliances in the FFV sector which make it difficult for small farmers to export their produce.
+New technologies have contributed to the decline of traditional wholesale distribution channels and the increase in vertical and horizontal strategic alliances in the FFV sector as described in this chapter.